PAGE-TURNER: page–turn·er \ n.

 We look forward to reading all your great work!

-The Winner in each category will receive the following:
+The Top 3 Scripts from each Category will receive the following:

 SCREENWRITING AND TV WRITING COMPETITION – OFFICIAL RULES